List of The Godfather characters: Connie Corleone

 Constanzia "Connie" Corleone is the only daughter and youngest child of Vito and Carmela Corleone.
 She appears in Mario Puzo's novel The Godfather and Francis Ford Coppola's film trilogy, where she is portrayed by Talia Shire.
 The first film and novel begins with her marriage to her abusive husband, Carlo Rizzi.
 After her husband's murder is arranged by her brother, Michael, she becomes estranged from her family.
 The death of her mother Carmela prompts her to become closer to her family.
 She eventually becomes one of Michael's closest allies.

 Tom Hagen

 Thomas "Tom" Hagen is a consigliere and lawyer for the Corleone crime family.
 He is also an informally adopted member of the Corleone family.
 Hagen appears in Mario Puzo's novel The Godfather and Francis Ford Coppola's films The Godfather and The Godfather Part II.
 He is portrayed by Robert Duvall in the films.

 Sandra Corleone

 Sandrinella "Sandra" Corleone (née Colombo) is the wife of Sonny Corleone.
 Sandra and Sonny bore four children.
 Two boys and a set of twin girls.
 She appears in Mario Puzo's novel The Godfather and its first film adaptation, where she was portrayed by Julie Gregg.
+In the early drafts of The Godfather Part II, it is revealed that Sandra is Tom Hagen's mistress indirectly mentioned by Michael.
 Neither her fate nor those of her four children are mentioned in the second sequel, The Godfather, Part III.